qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ### `config.h`

-All projects need to have a `config.h` file to set things like the processor type, bootloader, USB VID/PID, and other default settings.
-In general you should use this file to set reasonable defaults for your keyboard that will always work.
+All projects need to have a `config.h` file that sets things like the matrix size, product name, USB VID/PID, description and other settings.
+In general, use this file to set essential information and defaults for your keyboard that will always work.

 ### `rules.mk`